 Beaujolais is once again being acclaimed as a source of elegant, easy-drinking reds made from the Gamay grape.
 Beaujolais’ new rise to fame is due, in part, to its versatility - these are wines to turn to whether you are looking to enjoy them on their own, and also to pair with your favourite food.
 The great thing you will need to know about Beaujolais?
 It is a comfortable and comforting companion for food as its delicate wines are a perfect match for picnics, al fresco lunches and dinners and summer parties.

-We turn to the Five Crus that will come to your aid in the summer months to inspire you to create those perfect Summer Party menus.
+We turn to the five of the ten Beaujolais Crus that will come to your aid in the summer months to inspire you to create those perfect Summer Party menus.
 If there’s one good thing to come out of stroppy March and Storm Gareth’s spluttering rain and lack of manners, it’s the cosy, indoor leisure to plan and anticipate those picnic and Easter drinking wine menus.
 Now.
 Sun, we really need you so we can get this Bojo party started.

 Photo credit: henningswine.co.uk, imperialwine.co.uk

 Background: Fleurie is undoubtedly the Queen of Beaujolais.
-Elegant in style, aromatic and some might say ‘feminine’ (although we like to steer away from stereotyping when it comes to wine profiles, especially as we are still in the International Women’s Day zone and the celebrations around the 8th of March!)
+Elegant in style, aromatic and some might say ‘feminine’ (although we like to steer away from stereotyping when it comes to wine profiles).
 From violets to rose petals and irises, this wine is characterised by chalky tannins and a lovely perfume.

 What to pair with: Great with salads with chicken, goats cheese and also sushi.